csexton/bai_si_bu_jie/_posts/2005-04-27-draft-microwave-this.markdown

 ---
-title: [DRAFT] Microwave this
+ title: Microwave this
  tags:
  layout: post
 ---
+ * Wushu friday
+ * Parents for lunch
+ * Beej for dinner
+ * Microwave with tom
--Wushu friday<br />-Parents for lunch<br />-Beej for dinner<br />-Microwave with tom<br /> -ass smacking with pasta fagioli<br /> -good dinner gone bad means you have to eat ice cream
+   * ass smacking with pasta fagioli
+   * good dinner gone bad means you have to eat ice cream